Photography mdavid.com.au

 I believe that the more work you have to do after the photo was taken, the less likely you’re going to end up with a great result.
 Ideally, all the effects you want should have been thought about, and captured, when you took the photo.
 Because it is so much easier to photograph something from a good angle that, for example, doesn’t have an ugly sign in the background, rather than try to remove that sign later on in your computer.

-If the light is really good, the camera will record it and deliver a photo that probably won’t need any work at all.
+If you’re taking photos in beautiful light the camera will record it and deliver a photo that probably won’t need any work at all.
 But if the lighting is bad, then it can be madly difficult even for the experts to make it look good.

 What those purists conveniently forget to say is that, most of those brilliant earlier photographers probably spent hours in the darkroom doing pretty much the same kind of tweaking which is now done by the software.